Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Asteroid Hunters by Carrie Nugent
+1. In The Realm of Hungry Ghosts by Gabor Mate, MD
 2. Cadaver Book 2 by Nick Clausen

-### Current Book Completed Count as of 6/6/25
+### Current Book Completed Count as of 6/11/25

-Non-fiction - 8\
+Non-fiction - 9\
 Fiction - 7